Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been victorious in seven, or 58.3%, of the 12 contests they have been chosen as underdogs in this season.
+- The Pirates have won in seven, or 53.8%, of the 13 contests they have been named as odds-on underdogs this year.

-- Pittsburgh has entered five games this season as the underdog by +125 or more and is 4-1 in those contests.
+- Pittsburgh has played as an underdog of +165 or more once this season and won that game.

-- Pittsburgh and its opponents have gone over the total this season in six of its 13 opportunities.
+- Pittsburgh's games have gone over the total in six of its 14 chances.

 - The Pirates have played just one game with a spread this season and covered in that contest.